flutter/website/src/platform-integration/ios/install-ios/index.md

 target-list: [macOS, Android, Web]
 ---

+To choose the guide to add iOS devtools to your Flutter configuration, click the [Getting Started path][] you followed.

 <div class="card-deck mb-8">
 {% for target in page.target-list %}
 {% assign targetlink='/platform-integration/ios/install-ios/install-ios-from-' | append: target | downcase %}